 Encourage the person to see themselves as more than their eating disorder.
 Do this by talking about other aspects of your lives, and of life more generally.
 Affirm their strengths and interests that are unrelated to food or physical appearance.

 It's important to express your own needs in the relationship without blaming or shaming the other person.
 Support them by validating the healthy changes that the person does make, however small they may seem.
-Remember that the individual with the eating disorder will have to decide on when and how to get help, and what kind.
-(Unless, of course, the affected individual is a minor, in which case the parent or caregiver can be involved in seeking out treatment and medical care.)
+Remember that in the case of an adult with an eating disorder, decisions about when and how to get help, and what kind, are theirs to make.

 Take Care of Yourself

 Seeing someone you love struggling with an eating disorder might make you feel very scared, angry, frustrated or helpless.
 Be careful not to blame them.
 Try to understand that eating disorders are not a choice but a biologically-influenced mental illness.
-The person with an eating disorder may know that their condition is upsetting other people, but may still be unable to change their behaviours.
+Your loved one may know that their condition is upsetting other people, but this may not make it any easier for them to change their behaviours.

 Remember that they can only get better at their own pace.
 You can be supportive and gently give them information.
 You can help them to see and consider alternatives.
 You cannot make them get better.